Radiotherapy for a brain tumour

 Side effects of radiotherapy to the brain

-Side effects usually improve over a few weeks or months after your treatment.
+Side effects usually improve over a few weeks or months after your treatment ends.
 Sometimes side effects or symptoms of the brain tumour get worse for a while after treatment has finished.
 If this happens, you may worry that the treatment is not working.
 But it is usually a normal reaction to the radiotherapy.
-Side effects may also happen if your steroids have been reduced or stopped.
+Side effects may also happen if the amount of steroids you have been taking have been reduced or stopped.

 Tell your radiotherapy team straight away if your side effects get worse during or after treatment.
 They can give you advice on how to manage them.